saschazepter/hg-git/README.rst

 Defaults to 0, so that the mapping is saved once at the end.

-Please note that this is meaningless for an initial clone, as any error or interruption will delete the destination.
+Please note that this is disregarded for an initial clone, as any error or interruption will delete the destination.
 So instead of cloning a large Git repository, you might want to pull instead::